 If you are not on a qualifying assistance program but your income is within federal low-income guidelines, please submit a copy of your most recent 1040 tax return with your social security number blacked out.

-Pick up a scholarship application at the Carbon Valley Recreation Center or Carbon Valley Gymnastics/Senior Center or download one here.
+Pick up a CVPRD recreation scholarship application at the Carbon Valley Recreation Center or Carbon Valley Gymnastics/Senior Center or download a scholarship application (PDF).

-Bring the completed scholarship application and acceptable form of eligibility to a CVPRD facility.
+Bring the completed scholarship application and acceptable forms of eligibility to a CVPRD facility.

 You will be contacted within two weeks of applying to inform you of your scholarship status.
 Applications will be kept strictly confidential.